 Mordechai: Yes.
 Spinner.
 Yeah.

 David: Spinner.
-But what would… How would you identify one of these opportunities where something is in some people’s eyes it’s saturated, but for other people it’s brand new.
+But what would… How would you identify one of these opportunities where something, in some people’s eyes, is saturated, but for other people, they’re brand new products to sell.

 David: Like it opens up your pores or something like that?

 Mordechai: Yeah, yeah.
-So this was like the spinner, the fidget spinner, like back in 2017 I think, and everyone said like, “This product is saturated.”
+So this was like the spinner, the fidget spinner, like back in 2017, I think, and everyone said like, “This product is saturated.”
 Everyone started to sell it really intensively, like the huge spinner of beauty and creams and stuff.
-And at 2018, one year later, I told to a friend of mine like, “I’m going to sell the black mask.”
+And in 2018, one year later, I told a friend of mine like, “I’m going to sell the black mask.”
 And he’s like, “Man, this market is already… “

 David: It’s done.

 Mordechai: It’s done.
 The reviews are nasty.
 People crushed this product.
-And I’m like, “I’m going to prove everybody that we can still sell this product.”
+And I’m like, “I’m going to prove to everybody that we can still sell this product.”
 So I uploaded a new ad, a new copy, rebranded the page, new… Everything was fresh, brand new, and I targeted Canada.
-And the reason I went for this country that… It’s because I figured that on AliExpress, it’s too expensive to ship this black mask.
+And the reason I went for this country is because I figured that on AliExpress, it’s too expensive to ship this black mask.
 So most sellers didn’t even bother to target Canada.
 So this is what I did and we started to get sales like every day, like five sales, five sales, six sales.
 I couldn’t scale it.
-It was like a non-scalable product, but I still made money.
+It was like non-scalable products to sell, but I still made money.

 David: So people shouldn’t be too scared off by saturation.
 Got it.